Giamma241/Giamma241/README.md

                     "Apache Sedona", "Docker", "Git", "All you can do in Excel"]

     def current_focus(self):
-        return "Studying Data Science at the Université Libre de Bruxelles and Geosciences at University of Siena"
+        return "Studying Data Science at the Université Libre de Bruxelles and Geoscience at University of Siena"
 ```

 ## 🔭 What I've Been Working On